let-unimi/liblet/docs/examples.rst

-Similarly, we can obtain the *reachable* symbols by extending at every round the set ``reach`` of reachable symbols as ``union_of(set(α) for A, α in G.P if A in reach)}``, that is taking the union all the *righthand* sides of productions whose *lefthand* sides are in turn reachable.
+Similarly, we can obtain the *reachable* symbols by extending at every round the set ``reach`` of reachable symbols as ``union_of(set(α) for A, α in G.P if A in reach)}``, that is taking the union all the left-hand sides of productions whose left-hand sides are in turn reachable.

 .. code:: ipython3